Bayesian optimization of non-classical optomechanical correlations: Introduction

 The possibility to achieve two-mode optomechanical squeezing in a specific levitated optomechanical experiment was shown in Ref.~\cite{rakhubovsky_detecting_2020}, and further details of the optomechanical theory used in this manuscript can be found there and in the references therein.
 Here we take the results of~\cite{rakhubovsky_detecting_2020} as an initial benchmark and demonstrate that BO is capable of discovering parameter sets that generate significantly stronger two-mode optomechanical squeezing.
 This is achieved by efficient exploration of the parameter space, particularly in the regimes where analytical description of the optomechanical system is difficult or intractable, specifically, beyond the rotating wave approximation of the resonant-sideband driving, and outside of the resolved sideband.
 Despite the fact that the generation of nonclassical correlations in optomechanics via a two-mode squeezing interaction is well-investigated theoretically~\cite{genes_robust_2008,hofer_quantum_2011,kiesewetter_scalable_2014,rakhubovsky_robust_2015,Lin2015,rudolph_entangling_2020,lin_entangling_2020}, and has been demonstrated in a number of cryogenic setups~\cite{palomaki_entangling_2013,riedinger_remote_2018}, it remains a challenging task for new optomechanical platforms such as levitated nanoparticles.
-Additionally, although some theoretical study has been made into driving correlations through frequencies off the blue sideband~\cite{Lin2015}, only specific fixed frequencies were analysed.
-Other recent work considers driving off the blue sideband~\cite{Clarke2019}, but using very short pulses (less than the period of mechanical motion) and in the regime where the optical decay is much greater than frequency of the mechanical oscillator.
+Additionally, although some theoretical study has been made into driving correlations through frequencies off the blue sideband~\cite{Lin2015}, only specific fixed frequencies were analyzed.
+Other recent work considers driving off the blue sideband~\cite{clarke_generating_2020}, but using very short pulses (less than the period of mechanical motion) and in the regime where the optical decay is much greater than the frequency of the mechanical oscillator.
+Optomechanics with levitated nanoparticles is a promising area of research that in recent years has approached non-classical operation by cooling near the ground state~\cite{delic_cooling_2020,magrini_realtime_2021,tebbenjohanns_quantum_2021,ranfagni_twodimensional_2022,piotrowski_simultaneous_2023,kamba_optical_2022}, and observation of ponderomotive squeezing of light~\cite{magrini_squeezed_2022,militaru_ponderomotive_2022}.
+Publications concerning correlations in levitated optomechanics are limited to theoretical proposals~\cite{rudolph_entangling_2020,rudolph_forcegradient_2022,chauhan_tuneable_2022}, and experimental classical correlations~\cite{rieser_tunable_2022,vijayan_cavitymediated_2024}.